pryv/lib-js/README.md

 Login button and it's logic for the steps mentioned above.

 In a `./web-demos/custom-login-button.html` you can find an example how you can do so.
+Also you can try the same code in [https://api.pryv.com/lib-js/demos/custom-login-button.html](https://api.pryv.com/lib-js/demos/custom-login-button.html)

 #### Using custom authentication UI screens

 In a section 'Within a WebPage with a login button' we have mentioned that you can create function that monitors the  change of authentication `state`.
 The simplest function example is this:
 ```
 function pryvAuthStateChange(state) { // called each time the authentication state changed
   switch(state.id) {